Nallieh/SlotMachine/README.md

 # SlotMachine
-A SlotMachine "game" written in C++
+A SlotMachine game written in C++ as a Console Application.